Home | Intro | Custom Yacht Design | Stock Designs | Motor Yacht Gallery | Sailing Yacht Gallery | Prototypes Gallery | Plans List

 As a criterion for structure, I prefer to use the applicable American Bureau of Shipping rules wherever possible.
 This is because the various ABS rules are based on actual calculations, as opposed to "look-up" tables as are found in many other scantling rules.
 Via the ABS rules we are able to calculate a minimum plate or panel thickness, as well as a minimum Section Modulus for each member.
 This "calculated" approach allows considerable flexibility in terms of scantling choices, plate and panel thickness, and the spacing of internal frames, bulkheads, and longitudinal stringers.

 The exception however is that for plank-on-frame wooden vessels, unfortunately the ABS stopped publishing their wooden vessel rule in the 1960's..!
-As a result, for plank-on-frame wooden yachts Germanischer Lloyd's, British Lloyd's Register, and Norway's Det Norske Veritas presently offer the best guides to wooden vessel structure.
+As a result, for plank-on-frame wooden yachts Germanischer Lloyd, British Lloyds Register, and Det Norske Veritas presently offer the best guides to wooden vessel structure.

 Although the following article uses aluminum boat structures as an example, the following methodology is also directly applicable to steel or composite structure (fiberglass).